cloudposse/docs/content/terraform/best-practices.md

 ## Use variables for all secrets with no `default` password

-All `variable` inputs must never define a `default` value.
+All `variable` inputs for secrets must never define a `default` value.
 This ensures that `terraform` is able to validate user input.
 The exception to this is if the secret is optional and will be generated for the user automatically when left `null` or `""` (empty).

 # Outputs